 She has a master’s degree in religious studies from John Carroll University and a bachelor’s degree in journalism from Kent State University.
 She has been a guest lecturer at John Carroll, Case Western Reserve University, Cleveland State University, the University of Akron, Kent State and Ursuline College.

-Regina is married and has a daughter, two stepsons and two grandchildren.
+Regina is married and has a daughter, two stepsons and three grandchildren.
 She lives in Greater Cleveland.